How Does Laser Treatment Work?

 Finally, CoolTouch VARIABreeze utilizes a coolant during the procedure, while also using a laser that adjusts to prevent overheating.
 The session lasts around 15-20 minutes.

 Cold lasers offer some unique benefits to patients that may be preferable to the benefits of a heat laser.
-One such laser is the LunulaLaser that takes only 4 5-12 minute sessions, but is able to treat the entire nail while remaining odor-free (something that heat lasers cannot claim to offer).
+One such laser is the LunulaLaser that takes only 4 5-12 minute sessions.
+Yet it is able to treat the entire nail while remaining odor-free (something that heat lasers cannot claim to offer).

-Another cold laser to consider is the Noveon NaiLaser, which is able to treat four toes in one session.
+Another cold laser to consider is the Noveon NaiLaser.
+It is able to treat four toes in one session.
 However, sessions take about a half-hour, and can require up to four sessions for extreme cases.